Jensen2k/wp-image-markers/readme.txt

 Donate link:
 Contributors: wedesignwebuild, awethemes
-Tags: image marker,image hotspots, hotspot, image map, image, image point, markers Requires at least: 4.5
+Tags: image marker, image hotspots, hotspot, image map, image, image point, markers Requires at least: 4.5
 Tested up to: 4.9
 Stable tag: 1.0.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add and drag marker icons with tooltips in a image.
+Easy way to add markers to an image and drag to reposition them.

 == Description ==

-WP Image Markers is a marker builder that helps you add multiple marker icons with tooltips and drag them to any where in a image background.
+WP Image Markers is a marker builder that helps you add multiple markers (with customize tooltips) and drag them anywhere in background.
 Amazing and powerful admin with lightweight and smooth front-end display

 === Features ===